souldern/souldern.github.io/home/events/summer-2020/index.md

 * No entry fees

+## Submitting Enries

 * Entries can be submitted directly to the site if you have a Google account (gmail, android phone, google docs, etc)

-  Alternatively entries  may be submitted by email to [website@souldern.org](mailto:website@souldern.org) or via WhatsApp to David Carlisle (+447768584101).
+*  Alternatively entries  may be submitted by email to [website@souldern.org](mailto:website@souldern.org) or via WhatsApp to David Carlisle (+447768584101).

-  If submitting via email or
+*  If submitting via email or
 WhatsApp please include your real name and which class is being entered,